NBA Rumors: Knicks Could Form ‘Big 3’ Of Kevin Durant, Khris Middleton, And DeAndre Jordan Next Summer

 By engaging in a blockbuster trade deal with the Dallas Mavericks before the February NBA trade deadline, the New York Knicks didn’t only acquire young and promising talent in Dennis Smith Jr. and future draft assets, but they also open a huge chunk of their salary cap space that they could use to sign big names in the 2019 NBA offseason.
 As of now, Golden State Warriors small forward Kevin Durant emerged as the Knicks’ top target in the free agency market.

-However, as everyone knows, Kevin Durant, alone, won’t be enough to bring the Knicks back to title contention.
+However, as everyone knows, Kevin Durant alone won’t be enough to bring the Knicks back to title contention.
 Once they succeed to steal Durant from the Warriors, Marc Berman of the New York Post suggested that the Knicks may consider pursuing Khris Middleton of the Milwaukee Bucks.

 “If Kevin Durant is going to take the plunge and sign with the Knicks in an attempt to become bigger than LeBron James, he needs a starry partner.
 That’s why the Knicks made expanding their cap space a priority in the Kristaps Porzingis blockbuster.
 If it’s not point guard Kyrie Irving, then getting a shooting guard/small forward All-Star in Middleton might make as much sense, especially if the Knicks are confident Dennis Smith Jr. is going to develop into a special player.”